Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

     line((0, -2.5), (r, -2.5), name: "connection4", mark: (end: m))
     content((rel: (0, .2), to: "connection4.mid"), [`initialized` notification])
   }),
-  caption: [LSP Initialization],
+  caption: [LSP Initialization Handshake],
   kind: image,
   // placement: auto,
 ) <lsp-init>

-What's important for us is that during this stage, within the `initialize` request and response, the client and server send each other their capabilities.
+Similarly to exchanging cipher suites in a TCP handshake, within the `initialize` request and response, the client and server send each other their capabilities.
 These capabilities describe which features of the LSP the client or server actually supports.
 For example, not every server supports completions, and even if it does, there is further information needed, like which characters should automatically request completions.
 By exchanging the capabilities this early on, the client and server can exclude certain parts of messages or even skip sending some entirely, preventing expensive JSON Serialization and Deserialization for messages that the other party cannot handle anyway.

 === Isabelle Language Server